DigitalCausalityLab/causal-case-studies/.github/ISSUE_TEMPLATE/new-case-study.md

 Thanks for contributing to the Digital Causality Lab!

-Please provide information on the following three points in your case study description.
+Please provide information on the following four points in your case study description.
 Based on your description, participants of the Digital Causality Lab (DCL) can develop their own data product which will be shared via the DCL.

 ## 1. Description of the Case Study